 Good for: Budget-conscious teams that want a full ATS with a free plan and CRM-like flexibility.

 Zoho Recruit starts at $25/user/mo with a genuinely useful free tier.
 It covers job posting, resume parsing, candidate tracking, and interview scheduling.
 In 2025, Zoho added AI Interview Insights (transcript summaries for one-way video interviews), AI-generated assessments, and a screening bot powered by its Zia AI engine.
-The platform connects natively to the broader Zoho ecosystem - Zoho CRM, Zoho People, Zoho Analytics - which makes it appealing if you're already in that orbit.
+Native connections to the broader Zoho ecosystem - Zoho CRM, Zoho People, Zoho Analytics - make it especially appealing for organizations already invested in Zoho products.

 2. JazzHR